microsoft/microsoft-ui-xaml-specs/active/radiobuttons/RadioButtonsAPI.md

 # Background

-The RadioButtons control is our answer to enabling better keyboarding and narrator support for RadioButton elements that need to be presented in a related list.
+The RadioButtons control is our answer to enabling better keyboarding and narrator support for RadioButton elements that need to be presented in a grouped layout.

 Currently, the only way to group single RadioButton elements today is through using a StackPanel and individually labeling each RadioButton through its GroupName property in order for narrator to read out the options somewhat understandably.

 However, using that method still leaves gaps in the narrator experience and StackPanel does not behave the way users expect when navigating the list via keyboard - RadioButtons was introduced to help solve those issues.

 # Description

 RadioButtons is a new control that enables you to create groups of RadioButton elements easily, while also correctly supporting keyboarding and narrator functionality.

 # Examples

 The following example demonstrates how to create a small collective group of RadioButton elements using the RadioButtons control.

 ```xaml
 <muxc:RadioButtons Header="App Mode" SelectedIndex="2">